 The quieter approach offers none of that.
 You don't get to feel heroic.
 You don't get to dramatise your own willpower.
 You just keep showing up, in a slightly unremarkable way, and over time the thing gets done.

-Most days now I do less than I used to plan.
-But I do it more often.
+Most days now, less gets done than used to be planned.
+But it happens more often.
 And that turns out to be the whole game.

-I still notice the urge to grind some mornings.
+The urge to grind still surfaces some mornings.
 The old habit hasn't gone away.
-I just catch it earlier now, and most of the time, I sit down and start anyway, without making a thing of it.
+It just gets caught earlier now, and most of the time, the sitting down and starting happens anyway, without making a thing of it.